 different data types for the common column

-Corresponding columns on the master's and the slave's copies of the same table ideally should have the same data type.
+Corresponding columns on the source's and the replica's copies of the same table ideally should have the same data type.
 However, beginning with MySQL 5.1.21, this is not always strictly enforced, as long as certain conditions are met.

 All other things being equal, it is always possible to

 replicate from a column of a given data type to another column

 of the same type and same size or width, where applicable, or